Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Good sanitation practices reduce sources of food, water, and shelter.
 Store foodstuffs in rodent-proof structures or containers.
 Control weeds and remove debris from around structures.

 Cowleys Pest Services is your local expert for pest control, including prevention of rodents such as house mice and rats.
-Our services are available in Edison, Lakewood, Woodbridge, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction and surrounding New Jersey.
+Our services are available in Edison, Lakewood, Somerset, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction and surrounding New Jersey.
 For a free consultation, contact us today!